-2. Awarding of credits for our College Mathematics course if a noneducation major receives an ACT math score of 25 or higher.
+1. Awarding of credits for our College Mathematics course if a student receives the appropriate score: ACT-25 or higher; SAT-590 or higher; CLT-28 or higher.

-3. Satisfactory completion of selected AP or CLEP exams.
+2. Satisfactory completion of selected AP or CLEP exams.

-4. Military courses or training as recommended by the American Council on Education.
+3. Military courses or training as recommended by the American Council on Education.